HaedronResearch/TimeBars.jl/RATIONALE.md

 I did a search for table and array-adjacent packages.
 I distinguish a table from an array-like structure by the capability of the former to have columns (or dimensions) of different concrete types (i.e. without a `Union` or abstract element type).
 Finding 10+ table and array things, one of them stood out: `StructArrays.jl`.

 Basically, it seemed like exactly what I wanted from a table.
 It is simple to use, efficient (using an SOA memory layout), and allows dispatching on subtypes.
 Not only that, it was even an `AbstractArray`!
 You can't easily mutate them to add columns, but that isn't something I often need.
-For the times when I may need that, I can define different element types (structs) or `NamedTuple`s for `StructArray` and convert between them.
+For the times when I may need that, I can define different element types or `NamedTuple`s for `StructArray` and convert between them.

 ## Purpose
 To summarize the purpose of this package, we want to provide: